Should I Watch..? The Best Exotic Marigold Hotel

 The Best Exotic Marigold Hotel is a comedy-drama film released in 2012 and is based on the novel These Foolish Things by Deborah Moggach.
-Directed by John Madden whose previous works include Shakespeare In Love (1), the film features an ensemble British cast featuring Judi Dench, Bill Nighy, Tom Wilkinson and Dev Patel.
+Directed by John Madden whose previous works include Shakespeare In Love (1), the film features an ensemble British cast featuring Judi Dench, Bill Nighy, Tom Wilkinson, and Dev Patel.
 The film concerns a number of senior citizens who journey out to a retirement home in India and discover things about themselves they never knew.
 It became a sleeper hit, wowing critics and audiences alike around the world.
-It also heralded the resurgence of films with an older cast that targeted at an older audience, prompting the release of other films like Quartet (2) and reminding viewers that older people have been unserved by cinema for far too long.
+It also heralded the resurgence of films with an older cast that targeted an older audience, prompting the release of other films like Quartet (2) and reminding viewers that older people have been unserved by cinema for far too long.

 What's it about?

 The film follows seven British people as they seek out an ideal retirement community for themselves.
 Recently widowed Evelyn is forced to sell her home to pay for her late husband's debt.
 Graham decides that he is through being a High Court judge and decides to return to India where he grew up to look for his first love.
 Xenophobic Muriel finds herself transferred to an Indian hospital to undergo an experimental hip replacement surgery much sooner than she would in the UK.
 Married couple Douglas and Jean are forced to relocate after losing most of their money in their daughter's Internet company.
 Madge is tired of babysitting and decides to seek out adventure and possibly yet another husband while lothario Norman decides to chance his luck in a place where his age is not a barrier to his lifestyle.